joannakl/cs102/projects/project3.markdown

 <div class="content-inner" markdown=1>

 - __You should start right away!__
-- You should modularize your design so that you can test it regularly: for example, implement the part of the code that reads and parses the input file, then implement and test individual classes, then implement the part that provides the interactive part of the program, ... .
+- You should modularize your design so that you can test it regularly.
+Each class is independent of the other classes.
+You should implement and test individual method one by one.
-- Make sure that at all times you __have a working program!__
+- Make sure that at all times you __have a working code!__
-You should also implement stubs of methods that return `0` or `null`.
+You should start by writing stubs of methods that return `0` or `null`.
 This way your code compiles, even though it may not work completely.
 You can implement methods that perform one task at a time.
 This way, if you run out of time, at least parts of your program will be functioning properly.
-- You should make sure that you are __testing the program on much smaller data set__ for which you can determine the correct output manually.
-You can create  a test input file that contains only a few rows.
+- You should make sure that you are __testing all methods__ that you implement.
+Even a single method running into an infinite loop will prevent the autograder from completing.
-- You should make sure that your program's results are consistent with what is described in this specification by running the program on carefully designed test inputs and examining the outputs produced to make sure they are correct.
-The goal in doing this is to try to find the mistakes you have most likely made in your code. <br>
-__DO NOT__ test your program on the entire large input file.
-This may take a long time and you will never know if the results are correct or not.
 - Each class that you submit __will be tested by itself without the context of other classes that you are implementing for this assignment__. <br>
-This means that you need to make sure that your methods can perform their tasks correctly even if they are executed in situations that would not arise in the context of this specific program.
+This means that you need to make sure that your methods can perform their tasks correctly.
 - You should __backup__ your code after each time you spend some time working on it.
 Save it to a flash drive, email it to yourself, upload it to your Google drive, push it to a private git repository, do anything that gives you a second (or maybe third copy).
 Computers tend to break just a few days or even